 - Agents can also add other agents as CC recipients.

 - CC'ed agents will receive copies of all agent notifications

 - When CC'ing unknown (unregistered) end-users in an open help desk, the new users will be created automatically.

-- If you have a closed Zendesk, you can still CC unknown (unregistered) end-users, but they will only be able to view ticket information and public comments.
+- If you are providing closed support, you can still CC unknown (unregistered) end-users, but they will only be able to view ticket information and public comments.
 Notes and other events will not be visible to them.

 You can add a maximum of 24 CCs to a ticket.